influxdata/docs-v2/content/influxdb/cloud/get-started.md

       enter your credentials, and then click **Start Now**.
       All usage charges will be paid through the subscribed AWS account.

-    - **Microsoft Azure**
+    - **Microsoft**
       Sign in to Microsoft Azure, navigate to the [InfluxDB Cloud product on Azure Marketplace](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/influxdata.influxdb-cloud), and follow the prompts to subscribe.
 After you click **Set Up Your Account**, enter your credentials, and then click **Start Now**.
-      All usage charges will be paid through the subscribed Azure account.
+      All usage charges will be paid through the subscribed Microsoft account.

     - **GCP**
       Sign in to GCP, navigate to the [InfluxDB Cloud product on GCP Marketplace](https://console.cloud.google.com/marketplace/details/influxdata-public/cloud2-gcp-marketplace-prod),